dynverse/dynbenchmark_results/02-metric_characterisation/README.md

 Given the multilayered complexity of a trajectory model, it is not trivial to compare the similarity of two trajectory models using only one metric.
 We therefore sought to use different comparison metrics, each serving a different purpose:

 -   **Specific metrics** investigate one particular aspect of the trajectory.
 Such metrics make it possible to find particular weak points for methods, e.g. that a method is very good at ordering but does not frequently find the correct topology.
-Moreover, this makes it possible to create personalised rankings of methods, for example for users which are primarily interested in using the method correct topology.
+Moreover, having multiple individual metrics make it possible to create personalised rankings of methods, for example for users which are primarily interested in using the method correct topology.
 -   **Application metrics** focus on the quality of a downstream analysis using the trajectory.
 For example, it measures whether the trajectory can be used to find accurate differentially expressed genes.
 -   **Overall metrics** should capture all the different abstractions, in other words such metrics measure whether the resulting trajectory has a good topology, that the cells belong to similar branches *and* that they are ordered correctly.

-Here, we first described and illustrate several specific, application and overall metrics which we defined.
-Next, we tested these metrics on several test cases, to make sure they were robustly identify different wrong trajectory predictions.
-Based on this robustness assessment, we chose 4 metrics for the final evaluation.
+Here, we first describe and illustrate several possible specific, application and overall metrics.
+Next, we test these metrics on several test cases, to make sure they were robustly identify different wrong trajectory predictions.

 All metrics described here were implemented within the [*dyneval*](https://github.com/dynverse/dyneval) R package (<https://github.com/dynverse/dyneval>).